Ni no Kuni: Wrath of the White Witch: Sales

 Within seven days of its original release in Japan, Ni no Kuni: Wrath of the White Witch sold over 170,000 units.
 Following its release in the United Kingdom, the game topped the charts, and sold out in many stores across the region.

 By March 2014, the game had shipped over 1.1 million copies worldwide, making it one of the best-selling PlayStation 3 games.
 Many pre-orders of the game's special edition, the "Wizard's Edition", were cancelled due to overselling as a result of a glitch in the order system.
 All canceled orders were compensated with a $20 clubNamco voucher and the game's strategy guide by Prima Games.

 Awards

 Ni no Kuni: Wrath of the White Witch received multiple nominations and awards from gaming publications.
 Prior to its release, it won Best RPG Game from Computer and Video Games.
-The game appeared on several year-end lists of the best role-playing games of 2013, receiving wins from Destructoid, Game Revolution, GameTrailers, IGN, the 18th Satellite Awards and the Spike VGX 2013 Awards.
-It also received Best Game from The Huffington Post.
-The game also won Best Sound from Cheat Code Central, and Excellence in Animation at the SXSW Gaming Awards.
-At the 13th National Academy of Video Game Trade Reviewers Awards, it received multiple wins, including awards for Animation, Art Direction, Original Light Mix Score, Original Family Game, as well as Original/Adapted Song for "Kokoro no Kakera".
+The game appeared on several year-end lists of the best role-playing games of 2013, receiving wins from Destructoid, Game Revolution, GameTrailers, IGN, the 18th Satellite Awards and VGX.
+It also received Best Game from The Huffington Post and Excellence in Animation at the SXSW Gaming Awards.